Losant/losant-docs/docs/getting-started/tutorials.md

 ## From The Losant Blog

+*   <a href="https://www.losant.com/blog/how-devices-can-register-themselves-in-losant" target="_blank">How Devices Can Register Themselves in Losant</a>

+*   <a href="https://www.losant.com/blog/getting-started-with-aws-iot-and-losant" target="_blank">Getting Started With AWS IoT and Losant</a>

+*   <a href="https://www.losant.com/blog/getting-started-with-google-pub-sub-and-losant" target="_blank">Getting Started with Google Pub/Sub and Losant</a>

 *   <a href="https://www.losant.com/blog/getting-started-with-the-raspberry-pi-zero-w-without-a-monitor" target="_blank">Getting Started with the Raspberry Pi Zero W without a Monitor</a>

 *   <a href="https://www.losant.com/blog/getting-started-with-omega2-and-losant" target="_blank">Getting Started with Onion Omega2 and Losant Using Python</a>